-The heat pump water heater must be directly connected to a 380-415 V AC 50 Hz mains power supply.
-The heat pump must be on its own circuit with an appropriately sized circuit breaker and isolating switch installed at the switchboard.
+The heat pump water heater must be directly connected to a 415 V AC 50 Hz mains power supply.
+The heat pump must be on its own circuit with an isolating switch installed at the switchboard.
 A secondary isolating switch must be installed within reach of the water heater.